bocoup/blocks-capacity-planner/README.md

 1. Obtain the appropriate Airtable Custom Block configuration file(s) which describe the Block instances which are intended to be updated
-2. Merge the Git repository's `dev` branch into the `main` branch
+2. Merge the Git repository's `dev` branch into the `main` branch.
+This can be done with the following commands:

+       git checkout main
+       git merge --no-ff dev

-3. Create a Git tag for the merge commit
+3. Create a Git tag for the merge commit.
+For instance, to create a Git tag named "x.x.x", run the following command:

+       git tag x.x.x

 4. Use the process which is documented on [the Airtable.com Block developer guide](https://airtable.com/developers/blocks) for deploying the Block